PauloMaced0/AS_Project/README.md

 # AS_Project TrotiNet
-This project implements a service for scooter rental, similar to Uber.
+This project implements a service for scooter rental and booking.
 ## Get Started
 ### Requirements
 - Docker